TKMAX777/RDPRelativeInput/readme.md

 ## Build

-GCC installation is required to create add-ins for mstsc.exe.
+MinGW installation is required to create add-ins for mstsc.exe.

 Run command these commands on powershell.